-IRNR researchers begin statewide quail decline modeling project
+IRNR researchers begin statewide quail decline modeling project By Leslie Lee

 Across Texas, wild quail populations have been decreasing.
 Wildlife scientists continue to study many important aspects of the decline, such as habitat loss and disease occurrence.
-Researchers at the Texas A&M Institute of Renewable Natural Resources are taking another approach: stepping back and looking at the decline on a larger scale.
+Researchers at the Texas A&M Institute for Renewable Natural Resources are taking another approach: stepping back and looking at the decline on a larger scale.